John Landis: Subsequent film career

-Trading Places, a Prince and the Pauper-style comedy starring Dan Aykroyd and Eddie Murphy, was filmed directly after the Twilight Zone accident.
+Trading Places, a Prince and the Pauper–style comedy starring Dan Aykroyd and Eddie Murphy, was filmed directly after the Twilight Zone accident.
 After filming ended, Landis and his family went to London.
-The film did well enough for Landis' image and career to improve, along with his involvement with Michael Jackson's "Thriller".
+The film, a big hit at the box office (the 4th-most-popular movie of 1983) did well enough for Landis' image and career to improve, along with his involvement with Michael Jackson's "Thriller".

 Next, Landis directed Into the Night, starring Jeff Goldblum, Michelle Pfeiffer and David Bowie, and appeared in the film, which was inspired by Hitchcock productions, as an Iranian hitman.
 To promote the film, Landis collaborated with Jeff Okun to direct a documentary film called B.B.
 King "Into the Night".

-His next film, Spies Like Us, (starring co-writer Dan Aykroyd and Chevy Chase) was an homage to the Road to ... films of Bob Hope and Bing Crosby.
+His next film, Spies Like Us (starring co-writer Dan Aykroyd and Chevy Chase), was an homage to the Road to ... films of Bob Hope and Bing Crosby.
+It was the 10th-most-popular movie of 1985.
 Hope made a cameo in the Landis film, portraying himself.

 In 1986, Landis directed Three Amigos, which featured Chevy Chase, Martin Short and Steve Martin.
 He then co-directed and produced the 1987 satirical comedy film Amazon Women on the Moon, which parodies the experience of watching low-budget films on late-night television.

-Landis next directed the 1988 Eddie Murphy film Coming to America, which was commercially successful.
+Landis next directed the 1988 Eddie Murphy film Coming to America, which was hugely successful, becoming the third-most-popular movie of 1988 at the U.S. box office.
 It was also the subject of Buchwald v.
 Paramount, a civil suit filed by Art Buchwald in 1990 against the film's producers.
 Buchwald claimed that the concept for the film had been stolen from a 1982 script that Paramount optioned from Buchwald, and won the breach of contract action.